cshermit/competitive-research-system/README.md

 **Why `Annotated[List, operator.add]`?** LangGraph merges node outputs into the state.
 For list fields we want *accumulation*, not *replacement*.
 The reducer ensures research notes from multiple subtasks are never lost.

 **Why not async?** Tavily's Python client is synchronous.
-Adding async complexity for a CLI tool is premature, so upgrade to `AsyncTavilyClient` + async nodes if you need concurrent subtask execution.
+Adding async complexity for a CLI tool is too much, so upgrade to `AsyncTavilyClient` + async nodes if you need concurrent subtask execution.

 ---